HackSocNotts/hacksocnotts.github.io/content/events/2021-11-18-programming-cafe.md

 We will also have coffee and tea.

-The event will take place in the Exchange Building C33 (provisionally, subject to room bookings.)
+The event will take place in the Exchange Building LT1.